COWI A/S: History

-In 2008 the firm bought Flint & Neill, a UK civil and structural engineering consultancy specialising in bridges.
-In November 2014, the firm acquired Donaldson Associates Ltd, a UK base tunneling specialist company.
-At the time of acquisition, Donaldson Associates Ltd had 150 staff, operating from 5 UK offices and one international office in Hong Kong.
-In November 2018, the firm acquired Arkitema Architects, a danish architecture firm.
-At the time of acquisition, Arkitema Architects has 550 staff, operating from 5 offices in the nordics.
-Arkitema Architects is the largest acquisition of COWI to date.
+During the new millennium, a number of strategic acquisitions were made in Scandinavia and the UK, significantly increasing the number of employees and undertakings of the business.
+In 2008, the firm bought Flint & Neill, a UK civil and structural engineering consultancy specialising in bridges.
+In November 2014, the firm acquired Donaldson Associates Ltd, a UK base tunneling specialist company; at the time of acquisition, Donaldson Associates Ltd had 150 staff, operating from five UK offices and one international office in Hong Kong.
+In November 2018, the firm acquired the Danish architecture firm Arkitema Architects; it was the largest acquisition by COWI at that time.

+In early 2022, COWI acquired US-based Finley Engineering Group.
+That same year, COWI announced that the company will no longer participate in tenders for new fossil energy projects.

 Ownership

 COWI Holding A/S is an unlisted Danish public limited liability company jointly owned by the COWIfonden (the COWIfoundation) holding 85% of shares with the remaining 15% of company shares held by current and former employees from eight countries where COWI operates.
 The company regards employee shareholders as co-owners.
 The current company structure was adapted in 2010.